ravindrasirvi609/74ipc-2025/REGISTRATION_README.md

 # 74th Indian Pharmaceutical Congress 2025 - Registration System

-A comprehensive registration system with integrated Cashfree payment gateway for the 74th Indian Pharmaceutical Congress 2025.
+A comprehensive registration system with integrated Razorpay payment gateway for the 74th Indian Pharmaceutical Congress 2025.

 ## 🚀 Features

 - **Complete Registration Form** with validation using Zod
-- **Cashfree Payment Gateway** integration for secure payments
+- **Razorpay Payment Gateway** integration for secure payments
 - **MongoDB Database** for storing registration data
 - **Email Notifications** for confirmation and failure cases
 - **Responsive Design** with Tailwind CSS